Clint Frazier Player Props: White Sox vs. Angels

 Clint Frazier At The Plate

-- Frazier is hitting .193 with a double, a triple and 10 walks.
+- Frazier has a double, a triple and 10 walks while hitting .183.

-- This season, Frazier has recorded at least one hit in nine of 21 games (42.9%), and had multiple hits twice.
+- In nine of 22 games this year (40.9%), Frazier has reached base via hit, and that includes multiple hits twice.

-- He has not hit a home run in his 21 games this year.
+- In 22 games played this year, he has not hit a long ball.

-- Frazier has driven in a run twice this year, but just one in each of those games.
+- Frazier has picked up an RBI twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.